Chat with us on WhatsApp

 If you are a man who has decided on hair transplant surgery, it is important to think about the long-term maintenance of the procedure.
 Even though the transplanted new hair grows permanently, there is always the chance that you will continue losing your native hair.

 Taking finasteride after a hair transplant surgery is a good way to prevent future hair loss and regrow any thinning hairs.
+For this reason, as a long-term hair loss treatment, the results of finasteride may be promising for many men.

 oral finasteride treatment before and after photos